How to Detect Configuration Drift

 by Scott Reece, on Jul 17, 2019 9:05:00 AM

-Ideally, configurations across developers’ environment servers (Dev/QA/Staging/Prod) would be uniform.
-However, the reality of enterprise business is that, as new features are introduced, (both customer and internal facing) application owners constantly make changes to hardware and software infrastructures.
-This results in non-uniform infrastructure across environments.
-These changes are individually known as “Configuration Gaps,” and the process of their accumulation over time is known as “Configuration Drift”.
+Ideally, configurations across developers’ environment servers (Dev/QA/Staging/Prod) are uniform.
+Unfortunately, this is not the case for many of us.
+As new features, both customer and internal facing, are introduced to applications, owners constantly make changes to hardware and software infrastructures.
+These continuously shifting dynamics results in non-uniform infrastructure across environments – individually known as “Configuration Gaps.”
+Without proper monitoring or tools, the unchecked accumulation of these becomes the dreaded “Configuration Drift.”

 Why Does Configuration Drift Happen?